y00ga-sec/Forensike/README.md

 - Check if other disks exist on the target and how much space left (✅)
 - EDR detection
 - Memory acquisition tool choice
+- Is WinDBG available on the attacker system